KingiLikesMineCraft/playstrategy-bot-client/README.md

 - All three main files need to be copied to the engines directory.
 - The `lc0.exe` should be doubleclicked and the windows safesearch warning about it being unsigned should be cleared (be careful and be sure you have the genuine file).
 - Change the `engine.name` key in the `config.yml` file to `lc0.exe`, no need to edit the `config.yml` file concerning the weights file as the `lc0.exe` will use whatever `*.pb.gz` is in the same folder (have only one `*pb.gz` file in the engines directory).
-- To start: `python3 lichess-bot.py`.
+- To start: `python3 playstrategy-bot.py`.

 ## LeelaChessZero: Docker container
-Use https://github.com/vochicong/lc0-nvidia-docker to easily run lc0 and lichess-bot inside a Docker container.
+Use https://github.com/vochicong/lc0-nvidia-docker to easily run lc0 and playstrategy-bot inside a Docker container.

 ## <a name="creating-a-homemade-bot"></a> Creating a homemade bot
 As an alternative to creating an entire chess engine and implementing one of the communication protocols (`UCI` or `XBoard`), a bot can also be created by writing a single class with a single method.
 The `search()` method in this new class takes the current board and the game clock as arguments and should return a move based on whatever criteria the coder desires.